Margin-Aware Intra-Class Novelty Identification for Medical Images: Method

 \subsection{Joint training}

-With an AutoEncoder~\cite{mcclelland1986parallel} as the backbone, TEND incorporates a classifier and a margin-aware embedding mapping to gain discriminative ability for anomalies.
+~ With an AutoEncoder~\cite{mcclelland1986parallel} as the backbone, TEND incorporates a classifier and a margin-aware embedding mapping to gain discriminative ability for anomalies.
 In the first stage, the backbone is trained only on ID data.
 Suppose that the input image $I$ and reconstructed image $I^{'}$ is with size of $M\times N$, a reconstruction objective $f_{rec}$ defined in Eqn.~\ref{rec} is used to optimize the learning embedding representations of the normal class.
 This first-stage training ensures the feature extractor to focus on learning the ``normality" of in-class data.

 With the distorted ID data as anomalies in the second stage, the binary discriminator is able to train with a final output indicating the data class.
 Notably, the inputs of this classifier are the encoded features extracted by the backbone.
-Here, the autoencoder model is fully frozen and only used for extracting image features.
+Here, the AutoEncoder model is fully frozen and only used for extracting image features.
 The encoded features $e, e^{T}$ are processed by a following convolutional layer (conv) and a fully connected layer (FCN) of the classifier.
 Thus, the embeddings learnt by the encoder are mapped to a new compressed space as $c, c^{T}$ with size of $K$ (512 in our case).
 The classifier enables the separation of the compressed features of the ID data and the distorted data.
-A binary cross entropy loss function $L_{cls}$ here is utilized for optimizing.
+A binary cross entropy loss function $L_{cls}$ shown in Eqn.~\ref{cls} is utilized for optimizing, with the $S$ to be the total number of the training data, $y_{i}$ representing the $ith$ data's binary label and $p(y_{i})$ being the corresponding probability of the prediction.
 Nonetheless, the transformations $T$ can only introduce limited class variations, hence the identification for real OOD data is still not ideal.
-Thus, a margin-aware objective is jointly trained to force the clustering of the compressed features of the ID data and the surrounding of the nonlinear transformed ID data outside the margin as illustrated by Figure~\ref{fig:example}.
-In experiments, we test three margin $R$ values (150, 250 and 500).
-Similar to ~\cite{ruff2018deep:ruff}, the compressed feature center \textit{O} is calculated by the mean of all the ID data.
-Before calculation, TEND's classifier block is trained with several warm-up epochs, (\textit{e.g.,} 10 epochs), then the center \textit{O} is defined with the same size of \textit{K} as the compressed feature \textit{c}.
-Since then, the margin learner of TEND is trained together with the discriminator.
-Importantly, the margin learner has different learning objectives for the normal class ($g_{in}$) shown in Eqn.~\ref{mrgiid} and the generated abnormal class ($g_{out}$) shown in Eqn.~\ref{mrgtfm}.
+Thus, a margin-aware objective is jointly trained to force the clustering of the compressed features of the ID data and the surrounding of the transformed ID data outside the margin as illustrated by Fig.~\ref{fig:example}.